mirrorworld-universe/hackathon/CODE_OF_CONDUCT.md

 ## Safe space for all

-Hackathons hosted by MirrorHack Academy are dedicated to providing a safe and comfortable environment for everyone.
+Hackathons hosted by MirrorHack are dedicated to providing a safe and comfortable environment for everyone.
 No discrimination, on the basis of the following, shall be tolerated:

 - gender
 - gender identity and expression